 Opioids are sold and marketed as drugs that alleviate pain.
 While these medications do alleviate pain, they also have plenty of side effects that are dangerous for individuals.
 Unfortunately, many doctors have failed to properly prescribe opioids.
 An opioid-related medical malpractice attorney at The Weitz Firm, LLC says that “…overprescription of opioids and failure to timely react to early signs of opioid addiction become the basis of thousands of medical malpractice lawsuits against negligent or careless healthcare providers each year.”

 If you or a loved one are taking opioids, whether legally or illegally, you need to be on the lookout for these important side effects of opioid use:

 In many cases, those who have become addicted to opioids because of doctor carelessness end up seeking more dangerous drugs such as heroin and morphine from drug dealers.

 If you or somebody you care about has overdosed on opioids, or if you have lost a loved one due to an opioid overdose, contact an attorney today.
-At the Weitz Firm, our team will investigate your case secure any compensation you are entitled to.
+At The Weitz Firm, LLC, our team will investigate your case secure any compensation you are entitled to.
 This can include: